TianlinZhang668/18222278799.github.io/_pages/about.md

   The 8th Workshop on Data Mining in Biomedical Informatics and Healthcare In Conjunction with ICDM 2020 (DMBIH’20)

   The 6th International Conference on Fuzzy Systems and Data Mining (FSDM 2020)

-  2020 International Conference on Modern Management based on Big Data (MMBD 2020)

   IEEE/WIC/ACM International Conference on Web Intelligence 2019